yugabyte/yugabyte-db/docs/content/deploy/multi-node-cluster.md

 weight: 610
 ---

-Multi-node clusters of YugaByte DB Community Edition can be manually deployed on any cloud provider of choice including major public cloud platforms and private on-premises datacenters.
+Multi-node clusters of YugaByte DB CE can be manually deployed on any cloud provider of choice including major public cloud platforms and private on-premises datacenters.

 ## Prerequisites